SCARLETCARNIVAL THE INTERNAL MASQUERADE

 Father of a daughter and two amazing sons, an obsessive collector of books and macabre art, and a glutton for punishment in academic studies as a lifelong student and educator, Bishop has a passion for the unusual, obscure, and absurd with a flair for romantic horror.
 He spends his days increasing his joy, keeping his zen, and engaging those around him in-person and online.

-Bishop lives quietly—being legally deaf there is definitely a joke in there somewhere—with his husband, their youngest son, two Great Danes, a Husky, and three cats, and surrounded by incredible amounts of helpful technology.
+Bishop lives quietly—being legally deaf there is definitely a joke in there somewhere—with his husband, their youngest son, a Great Dane, two Husky puppies, a German Shepherd puppy, and three cats, and surrounded by incredible amounts of helpful technology.

 Bishop started out his writing career in grade school by sending bad poetry to pretty girls with whom he didn’t stand a chance.
 Working his way up to essays on Ayn Rand’s Atlas Shrugged and The Fountainhead—doesn’t every love-shafted young male end up in Rand’s lap?—he wrote vitriolic religious essays and publications throughout the late 1980s and 1990s.